-IPL 2025 Dates | Mar — June 2025 (Tentative) |
+IPL 2025 Dates | Mar — May 2025 (Confirmed) |

-IPL Full Schedule | Full Schedule (Mar-June) ⬇️ |
+IPL Full Schedule | Full Schedule (Mar-May) ⬇️ |

 IPL Teams | Teams Schedule & Final Squads |